werner-scholtz/kalender/README.md

 To reschedule events on mobile the user needs to trigger a longPress and then drag the event to the desired location.

-The only way for events to be resized on mobile is by keeping them selected so the handlebars built.
+The only way for events to be resized on mobile is by keeping them selected so the handlebars are built, only one handle bar can be used at a time.
 To do this you can do the following:

-1. Configure the event handlers like so.
+Configure the event handlers like so.
     ```dart
     CalendarView(
       eventHandlers: CalendarEventHandlers(